Updated: Nov 5, 2020

 If you'd asked me back in 2017 if I was confident in myself, I would have hesitated.

 I had just endured a challenging season in my personal life, and it hit me hard.
 My sense of self-worth was diminishing and my work/life balance leaned on the side of an overwhelmingly unbalanced.
 I graduated from the University of Michigan in 2009 with hopes of one day returning as a hired staff member.
 But I ended up on a different path, moving from company to company, receiving favorable promotions but still feeling unfulfilled.

 Fast-forward to September, 2019.
 While at work, I was emailing my sister about my frustrations with my uninspiring career.
-She replied with a link to the upcoming U-M Alumni Career Change Fellowship.
+She replied with a link to the upcoming U-M Alumni Career Design Fellowship.
 Unlike the many other career development programs I had researched in the past, this program was geared specifically towards Michigan alumni who were looking to make a significant career change, or at least explore their options more intentionally.
 I figured I had nothing to lose, so I took a chance and enrolled.
 To be honest, I had lost faith in the idea that I could achieve my "dream job," but I decided to put my doubts aside and wish for the best.